Zhu Jianping: Predictions at Cao Pi's gathering

 Zhu Jianping told Cao Pi his lifespan was eighty years but would suffer a small hardship when he was forty and would need to take care.
-In 226, when Cao Pi was forty, he became mortally ill with Cao Pi remarking to his attendants that Zhu Jianping had counted both day and night for the forty years.
-Cao Pi's younger half-brother Cao Biao was advised by Zhu Jianping that he would be in charge of a state but at the age of 57, would suffer a disaster with warfare so should avoid it.
-In 222, the new Emperor Cao Pi made Cao Biao a Prince from possibly 148 and certainly from 249, Cao Biao plotted with Wang Ling to end Sima Yi's control at court and replace the Emperor Cao Fang.
-On 7 June 251 the plot was revealed by Inspector of Yan Huang Hua, Cao Biao was allowed to take his own life with his state abolished.
+In 226, when Cao Pi was forty, he became mortally ill with Cao Pi remarking to his attendants that Zhu Jianping had counted both day and night for the forty years; it was now the time for his death.

+Cao Pi's younger half-brother Cao Biao was advised by Zhu Jianping that he would be in charge of a state but at the age of 57, would suffer a disaster with warfare so Cao should avoid it.
+In 222, the new Emperor Cao Pi made Cao Biao a Prince from possibly 248 and certainly from 249, Cao Biao plotted with Wang Ling to end Sima Yi's control at court and replace the Emperor Cao Fang.
+On 7 June 251 the plot was revealed by Huang Hua, the Inspector of Yan Province.
+Cao Biao was allowed to take his own life with his state abolished.

-Xiahou Wei was told he would be in charge of a province at the age of forty nine, if he could survive the hardship at that time then he would live to seventy and become an Excellency.
-When 49 Xiahou Wei was Inspector of Yan Province and fell ill.
+Xiahou Wei was told he would be in charge of a province at the age of forty-nine, if he could survive the hardship at that time then he would live to seventy and become an Excellency.
+When forty-nine years old, Xiahou Wei was Inspector of Yan Province and fell ill.
 Remembering the prophecy, Xiahou Wei made his preparations for death including organizing his funeral and making a final will but by the end of the month, his health recovered.
 The evening before his birthday, he invited guests for a drinking party, talking of how when the rooster crowed he would have made it through the hardship Zhu Jianping had warned of.
-However after seeing his guests out, Xiahou Wei became ill again and he died that night.
+However, after seeing his guests out, Xiahou Wei became ill again and he died that night.

-The poet Ying Qu 應璩, who had close ties to the Cao family, was told by Zhu Jianping that at the age of sixty two he would be a trusted official but a year before his death, he would see a white dog that nobody else would see.
-When Ying Qu was sixty one and a Palace Attendant, he saw a white dog in the government offices but, despite asking around, he found nobody who had seen the dog.
-Remembering Zhu Jianping's warning, Ying Qu spent his last year traveling around, having celebrations and throwing feats for his friend, enjoying his last year.
+The poet Ying Qu (應璩), who had close ties to the Cao family, was told by Zhu Jianping that at the age of sixty-two he would be a trusted official, but a year before his death, he would see a white dog that nobody else would see.
+When Ying Qu was sixty-one and a Palace Attendant, he saw a white dog in the government offices but, despite asking around, he found no one else had seen the dog.
+Remembering Zhu Jianping's warning, Ying Qu spent his last year traveling around, having celebrations and throwing feats for his friends, enjoying his last year.
 He duly died in 252.

 Wang Su, according to his own account, was told he would reach seventy and become an Excellency.
-When he fell ill in 256 at the age of sixty two the doctors gave up hope but Wang Su told his wife he would be fine as Zhu Jianping's predictions for both age and rank had yet to pass so why should he fear?
+When he fell ill in 256 at the age of sixty-two the doctors gave up hope, but Wang Su told his wife he would be fine as Zhu Jianping's predictions for both age and rank had yet to pass so why should he fear?
 He died.